telefonicaid/fiware-cosmos/cosmos-tidoop-api/README.md

 The key point is to relate all the MapReduce operations (run, kill, retrieve status, etc) to the user space in HDFS.
 This way, simple but effective authorization policies can be stablished per user space (in the most basic approach, allowing only a user to access it own user space).
 This can be easily combined with authentication mechanisms such as [OAuth2](http://oauth.net/2/).

+Finally, it is important to remark cosmos-tidoop is being designed to run in a computing cluster, but in charge of analyzing the data within a storage cluster.
+Sometimes, of course, both storage and computing cluster may be the same, but they could be splited and this software is ready for that.

 [Top](#top)

 ##<a name="section2"></a>Installation